Makenna Myler: Star Runner and Now Mother

 “I’ve had to listen to my body and really let myself recover and get a workout in if I can, if my body is feeling it, but they’re definitely few and far between.

-Makenna Myler has said she plans to continue her training after giving birth; however, she is going to continue listening to her body and has no concrete goals or game plan.
+Makenna Myler has said she plans to continue training after giving birth; however, she is also going to continue listening to her body and has no concrete goals or game plan.
 She has vocalized how she does not like the term “bounce-back” because she simply does not expect to be the same after giving birth.

 “I hate the term bounce back because I want to be a different person and I want to change…I hope this baby brings a lot of growth and change.”